 You should know the U.S. Bureau of Labor Statistics has forecast the employment prospects for massage therapists will grow over the next several years as more people learn how massage therapy can positively impact their health.
-It is expected that massage therapy jobs will increase by 20% from 2010 to 2020.*
+It is expected that employment of massage therapists will increase by 23% from 2012 to 2022.*

 A Massage Therapy program with hands-on training

-When working toward your Certificate of Achievement in Massage Therapy at Carrington College or Carrington College California, you’ll participate in a combination of classroom, laboratory and externship experience.
+When working toward your Certificate of Achievement in Massage Therapy at Carrington College, you’ll participate in a combination of classroom, laboratory and externship experience.
 Areas of study include anatomy, physiology, professionalism, massage modalities and techniques, and body mechanics.

 During labs, you can expect to observe demonstrations of massage techniques by the instructor and then get the chance to practice those techniques with your classmates.
 A major focus will be dedicated to massage therapy techniques such as: